The following Private Client practice note provides comprehensive and up to date legal information covering:

 An application for the appointment of a deputy is commenced in the same way as any other first application and should be made in accordance with Part 9 of the Court of Protection Rules 2017.

 On a first application, the following documents must be lodged with the Court of Protection:

 COP1 application form in duplicate

 in form COP1A for property and affairs applications, or

-in form COP1B for health and
+in form COP1B for health and welfare applications

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.